styloraushan/QRCodeGenerator/README.md

-A simple and easy-to-use **QR Code Generator** built with **React.js**.
+A simple and easy-to-use **QR Code Generator** built with **Html and javascript**.
 This application allows users to generate QR codes for any given text or URL.
 The app is deployed and accessible via **Netlify**.

 ## Demo
 Check out the live demo of the app here: